binaryage/cljs-oops/readme.md

 I believe oops has sensible defaults and there should be no need to tweak it under normal circumstances.
 Anyways, look at possible configuration options in [defaults.clj][11].

-As you can see you can provide your own config overrides in ClojureScript compiler options map via `:external-config > :oops/config`.
+As you can see, you can provide your own config overrides in the ClojureScript compiler options map via `:external-config > :oops/config`.
 See example in [cljs-oops-sample][12] project.

 ### Recommended links